buhle-n-18/wede-5020-poe/README.md

 ## Website Goals and Objectives

        Goals:
-•	To allow customers to order food online
+•	Make it easier for customers to place and track orders.
 •	Provide an accessible ordering system
 •	Increase brand awareness